camerond/stagehand/source/documentation.markdown

 layout: application
 ---

-## Preview various interface states without writing a single line of Javascript.
+## Preview various interface states without writing a single line of JavaScript.

 Stagehand helps designers (and developers) use simple static markup to describe, visualize, and debug complex interface interactions.
-Stagehand parses your HTML looking for specific data attributes and generates a control panel for toggling states of your page -- all without requiring any Javascript.
+Just include some simple data attributes in your HTML, and Stagehand will generate a control panel for toggling states of your page.

 Stagehand __isn't__ a tool for integrating with your actual app's views; it's a tool that turns static markup into something akin to visual documentation.
 (Photoshop folks: think of Stagehand as Layer Comps for the browser.)